-TACOMA, Wash. – Carson Lyness ’16 and Angelica Spearwoman ’17 have been named national Watson Fellows, earning them a year of world travel to seek answers to ambitious “big questions” they have posed for themselves.
+TACOMA, Wash. – Angelica Spearwoman ’17 has been named a national Watson Fellow, earning her a year of world travel to seek answers to ambitious “big questions” she has posed for herself. .

-The two University of Puget Sound students are among 40 fellows selected nationwide for the highly competitive 2017 Thomas J. Watson Fellowship.
-They will each receive $30,000 for 12 months of travel and research.
-Traveling separately and alone, the two graduates will visit a total of eight countries—Ecuador, Uganda, Albania, Chile, Nicaragua, Australia, India, and Thailand—working, researching, and meeting people in their pursuit of answers.
+The University of Puget Sound student is among 40 fellows selected nationwide for the highly competitive 2017 Thomas J. Watson Fellowship.
+She will receive $30,000 for 12 months of travel and research.
+Traveling alone, she will visit four countries—working, researching, and meeting people in their pursuit of answers.

-For Spearwoman it will mean working with women in Nicaragua, Australia, India, and Thailand to better understand how different societies’ systems encourage and allow wrongful male behavior.
-The issue for Spearwoman is deeply personal, and she hopes her work in the area will bring at least some amount of healing for herself and others.
+Spearwoman will be working with women in Nicaragua, Australia, India, and Thailand to better understand how different societies’ systems encourage and allow wrongful male behavior.
+The issue for her is deeply personal, and she hopes her work in the area will bring at least some amount of healing for herself and others.

-Beginning this summer the two Watson Fellows will head off and live independently for several months in each country, following the detailed research plans they have designed.
-They will work with and interview local inhabitants, government officials, researchers, professionals, and charities and activists.
-In line with the strict Watson Fellowship rules, they will not be allowed to step back on America soil for 365 days.
+Beginning this summer the Watson Fellow will head off and live independently for several months in each country, following the detailed research plans she has designed.
+She will work with and interview local inhabitants, government officials, researchers, professionals, and charities and activists.
+In line with the strict Watson Fellowship rules, she will not be allowed to step back on America soil for 365 days.

 “After the past few years, I understand on a deeper level that there is an amazing power in sharing one’s story with others,” she wrote.
 Thereafter she found the will to take action and help others exposed to violence.

 In Nicaragua Spearwoman will work alongside organizations aiming to prevent and to respond to violence against women.
 This will include addressing issues related to women’s work, especially in the local maquilas, or factories.